xstgavin/tracking_wo_bnw/README.md

     3. Faster R-CNN: `pip3 install -e src/frcnn`
     4. Tracktor: `pip3 install -e .`
     5. PyTorch 0.3.1 for CUDA 9.0: `pip install https://download.pytorch.org/whl/cu90/torch-0.3.1-cp36-cp36m-linux_x86_64.whl`
+    note: before use pip install ensure that you are using the pip of from the correct environment.
+If you are using conda virtual environment, make use pip is from the corresponding virtual environment bin folder, i.e. (XXX_XXX/anaconda3/envs/VIR_NAME/bin/pip)

 3. Compile Faster R-CNN + FPN and Faster R-CNN:
     1. Make sure the `nvcc` compiler with CUDA 9.0 is working and all CUDA paths are set (in particular `export CPATH=/usr/local/cuda-9.0/include`).
+Make sure cuda version is 9.0 for torch=0.31, if higher than 9.0, torch will give error '__cudaPopCallConfiguration'.
-    2. Compile with: `sh src/fpn/fpn/make.sh`
+    2. Compile with: `sh src/fpn/fpn/make.sh`.
+Compile this with correct cuda, if cuda change you have to re-compile it.
-    3. Compile with: `sh src/frcnn/frcnn/make.sh`
+    3. Compile with: `sh src/frcnn/frcnn/make.sh`.
+Compile this with correct cuda, if cuda changed, you have to re-compile it.
     4. If compilation was not successful, check README.md and issues of official Faster-RCNN [repository](https://github.com/jwyang/faster-rcnn.pytorch/) for help.

 4. MOTChallenge data: